mihnea-radulescu/quickpdfjoin/README.md

 # quickpdfjoin
-Quick PDF Join is a simple application that joins multiple PDF files together.
+Quick PDF Join is a cross-platform application that joins multiple PDF files together.

 Quick PDF Join targets .NET 8 on Linux, Windows and macOS.